Frequently Asked Questions

 - Numeracy is important for many careers but is a skill that many graduates feel that they lack.
 If you have a low GCSE grade in Maths, or just want to improve your numeracy skills, retaking your GCSE, or taking a course such as the Open University’s “Starting with Maths” would be worthwhile.

 - Business and finance courses can help you to build up the skills and knowledge needed for a specific career area, or just to develop commercial awareness that graduate employers look for.
-These courses could include, for example, the Foundation Award in Public Relations, the Certificate in Finance, Accounting & Business or Open University modules in Business and Management.
+These courses could include, for example, the Foundation Award in Public Relations, the Certificate in Finance, Accounting & Business or Open University modules in business and management.

 If you are considering further academic study, make sure you are doing it for the right reasons – not just to put off the day when you will need to find a job!
-Think about how a postgraduate degree will fit in to your career plans – is it really important do employers in the areas that interest you?
+Think about how a postgraduate degree will fit in to your career plans – is it really important to employers in the areas that interest you?
 Will you need practical experience even with a postgrad degree?